-The objective of this Operational Requirement is to ensure that the Prompt Processing pipelines have been verified against requirements and produce the Prompt data products necessary for LSST Transient and Solar System science, and to enable rapid follow-up of time domain events.
+The objective of this Operational Requirement is to ensure that the Prompt Processing pipelines have been verified against requirements and produce the Prompt data products necessary for LSST Transient, Variable, and Solar System science, and to enable rapid follow-up of time domain events.

-Prompt Processing includes the Prompt Processing pipelines, pre-recovery, MOPS, alert generation and distribution.
-Demonstration of an integrated LSST system for Prompt Processing must include, at some level, testing interfaces to the Minor Planet Center for Solar System Data products and with Community Brokers for Alerts.
+Demonstration of an integrated LSST system for Prompt Processing must include, at some level, testing interfaces to the Minor Planet Center (MPC) for Solar System Data products and with Community Brokers (LDM-612) for Alerts.